-At 30 November 2019 there were no commitments in respect of investments approved by the Investment Manager but not yet completed.
+At 30 November 2020 there were no commitments in respect of investments approved by the Investment Manager but not yet completed.
+The transaction costs incurred when purchasing or selling assets are written off to the Income Statement in the period that they occur.

-11. Current Asset Investments and Cash at Bank Accounting Policy
+11. Current Asset Investments and Cash at Bank